apache/dubbo-samples/2-advanced/dubbo-samples-gateway/dubbo-samples-gateway-apisix/dubbo-samples-gateway-apisix-dubbo/README.md

   - dubbo-proxy
 ```

-Then note that due to the need to connect to the Nacos registry, it is necessary to modify the `Docker Compose.yaml`
+Then note that due to the need to connect to the Nacos registry, it is necessary to modify the

+`cd apisix-docker/example`

+`vi docker-compose.yml`
 Add the following content

 ```yaml